bmcdavid/DotNetStarter.Extensions.Registrations/readme.md

 ```

 ## Advanced Usage
 Registering external dependencies is now possible using class decorated with the [DependencyConfiguration] attribute.
-This class must have a metho 'public static void' modifiers and take one argument of IDependencyConfigurationExpression.
+This class must have a method with 'public static void' modifiers and take one argument of IDependencyConfigurationExpression.
 Example below:

 ```cs
 // using DotNetStarter.Extensions.Registrations;